qr243vbi/nekobox/README.md

 - Support for all platforms that supported by sing-box and Qt (except macos & ios)
 - Add more protocols that does not supported by upstream sing-box
 - Replace static UI with declarative UI for editing proxies
+- Find the best database storage in the world

 ## Supported protocols